 What Are The New Configurations of RAID 5?

 RAID 5 can use disk striping with parity.
 These two configurations are perfect combinations that ensure data protection from any failures.

-How To Rebuild Raid Array Without Data Loss
+5 Pro Tips On How To Rebuild RAID Array Without Losing Data

 Creating new files can result in overwritten data and can

 turn it into unretrievable files.